isaacnmm/pestpolicy-hugo2XX/content/posts/does-diatomaceous-earth-kill-bed-bugs/index.md

 During the experiment, the researchers from the University of Kentucky dusted D. E thoroughly on all crevices, on seams, folds, and edges using professional dusters, most of which many homes don't have access to.

-So, for better results, proper applications are not just a requirement, but a necessity, with proper dusting that would allow for the particles of the powder to stick to the surface to avoid drifting properly
-- where the powder gets blown away by either the vacuum cleaner or any slight draught in the house.
+So, for better results, proper applications are not just a requirement, but a necessity, with proper dusting that would allow for the particles of the powder to stick to the surface to avoid drifting properly - where the powder gets blown away by either the vacuum cleaner or any slight draught in the house.

 Therefore, to increase the D. E working chances, one will need to put the material where the bugs are and where they frequent, a fact that maybe you do not follow through thoroughly.

 For example, one needs not just put the powder on the edges of the carpet or the edges of the couch on the drawer's frames.
 One will need to turn over the couches and apply the dust beneath the upholstery, disassemble bed or any other furniture with a build that allows for many gaps or, in the event of a major infestation, throw away the entire furniture and maybe even the house.

-##  Dont Use D.E as A Stand
-- alone Bed Bug Treatment.
+##  Dont Use D.E as A Stand-alone Bed Bug Treatment.

 As we have seen above, diatomaceous earth powder requires very many specific conditions to be effective.
 Even then, their effectiveness is minimal.
 Therefore, to properly rid your house of bed bugs, integrate it with other bed bug extermination methods such as;